tweibley/jules-ruby/README.md

 ## Command-Line Interface

-The gem includes a CLI for interacting with the Jules API from your terminal.
+The gem includes a CLI for interacting with the jules API from your terminal.

 ### Installation